 If you need to rent a portable wheelchair ramp, usually you’ll need to give the company some lead time.
 Call them to reserve the ramp and arrange for delivery and installation well before you need it.
 That said, many companies can make quick arrangements in the event of an urgent, unforeseen need.

 As far as cost, HomeAdvisor reports that the 2019 prices for portable wheelchair ramp rentals usually runs “between $100 and $275 per month.
 Initial installation will be a one-time charge of $300 – $800.
 The cost of rental and installation will depend on the specific configuration needed.
 Typically, the longer the ramp, the higher the rates.”

 TIP: One thing to ask is if the company you rent from will apply any rental amounts paid toward the purchase of the ramp, should you find that you need it permanently.
 As an example, AmRamp is a company that will apply 75 percent of your rental fee towards the purchase price if you end up needing to keep a ramp.
 They will also contract with local installers for delivery and installation – one stop shopping!

-Will Medicare cover a wheelchair lift?
 Medicare does not cover residential wheelchair lifts.
 And because Medicare doesn’t cover them, Medigap insurance (Medicare supplemental insurance) won’t cover a lift either.
 However, your state Medicaid program may cover a home wheelchair lift and the VA may cover them for veterans.

-Does Medicare pay for wheelchair repairs?
 If the wheelchair is damaged during a disaster or emergency, Medicare may pay for its repair or replacement in certain cases.
 It likely also covers the cost of a rental while the wheelchair is being fixed.
 Call your Medicare Advantage Plan directly or 1-800-MEDICARE (1-800-633-4227) to be sure.